 As with properties, there is a system to selling businesses, and often the earlier we get called in the better the outcome for the seller.

-If owners can successfully sell their businesses that’s great and congratulations to them.
+If owners can successfully sell their business that’s great and congratulations to them.
 But costly (very costly) mistakes can be made.
 Here’s four (4) big mistakes made from a transaction we eventually settled in NSW a few weeks back.

 Mistake No 1: Deciding to Sell or Not ?

 This is an absolute key issue.
 Sellers need to ask themselves honestly “Do I really want to sell the business and am I prepared to listen, and commit to the process” ?

 Comments like ‘Lets put it out there and see what happens”, or ‘I’ll sell if I get a certain price” are sure signs of a non-committed seller.

 Mistake No 2: Get a Business Valuation or Market Appraisal